efekos/PortfolioGenerator/CONTRIBUTING.md

 Websites generated with Portfolio Generator has a localization system.
 If you would like to help us, consider the [Crowdin](https://crowdin.com/project/p-gen) page!
 After you log in to Crowdin with an account, you can easily start translating.
-When at least 50% of the translation in a language is approved, that language will be added to the project, along with everyone who contributed to the translation for that language.
+When at least 50% of the translation in a language is done, that language will be added to the project, along with everyone who contributed to the translation for that language.

 ### Coding